REGISTERED VETERINARY TECHNOLOGISTS

 Brittany is a well-regarded speaker, having presented nationally for Humane Canada, Animal Justice, and other organizations.
 She’s been a guest on numerous podcasts and has written on animal welfare for various publications.
 Brittany was one of the founders of Winnipeg VegFest, an annual festival celebrating animal protection, healthy living, and environmental stewardship.

-In addition to her work at GPAH, Brittany singlehandedly runs the Advocacy department of the Winnipeg Humane Society.
-If you’ve been pleased with the WHS’s work fighting against horse export, indiscriminate animal trapping, inhumane farming practices, and a myriad of other important issues, you have Brittany to thank.
+In addition to her work at GPAH, Brittany singlehandedly runs the Animal Advocacy department of the Winnipeg Humane Society.
+If you’ve been pleased with the WHS’s work fighting against live horse export, indiscriminate animal trapping, inhumane farming practices, and a myriad of other important issues, you have Brittany and her colleagues to thank.

 We’d be remiss to not mention Brittany’s talent with exotic animals.
-No one is more adept at collecting blood from a tortoise, restraining a cockatoo, or catheterizing a ferret- sometimes all in the same day.
-Britty’s got them mad skills, and we are very grateful for it!
+No one is more adept at collecting blood from a tortoise, restraining an Amazon parrot, or catheterizing a ferret- sometimes all in the same day.
+Brittany's got them mad skills, and we are very grateful for it!

-Brittany’s been with us from the beginning and we are so thankful for all she’s done to help our hospital flourish.
+Brittany has been with GPAH from the very beginning and we are so thankful for all she’s done to help our hospital flourish.